ni/niveristand-routing-and-faulting-custom-device/README.md

-# GitHub Repo Template
+# Routing and Faulting Custom Device

-**Routing and Faulting Custom Device** allows user to configure routes and inject faults using SLSC Switch modules.
+The **Routing and Faulting Custom Device** allows users to configure routes and inject faults using SLSC Switch modules.

 ## LabVIEW Version